SpaceCat-Chan/walp/bindings.md

  - f64
  - bool

+note: in wasm there is no difference between signed and unsigned integer types, it is up to the individual language binding to select which is used

 other than that, there are also some extra special types which mean special things
 ### SSI
 underlying type: `i32`